ericholscher/ericholscher.com/site/blog/2016/jul/25/integrating-jinja-rst-sphinx.rst

     * {{ member.name }} (Emeritus)
     {% endif %}
     {% endfor %}

+.. note:: The Jinja templates will be rendered *before* the RST is processed.

 Allowing ourselves to use Jinja inside of RST gives us a whole set of logic that isn't available in the RST language itself.